Sign In / Sign Out

 - Map and Locations

 ASU Health Services has a wide range of wellness services to enhance your college experience.
 Incorporate wellness services into your overall plan for healthy living.
-Wellness services are or soon will be available on the Downtown, Polytechnic, Tempe, and West Campuses.
+Wellness services are or soon will be available on the Downtown Phoenix, Polytechnic, Tempe and West locations.
 Please check this schedule often since days and times of availability may change.

 In order to schedule an appointment, please call 480-965-3349 or schedule online through the patient portal.